 - Bonus: Sound Blaster G3 - best DAC for PS4 and Switch

-The Arctis 7 headsets connect via low-latency 2.4GHz wireless to a USB-C dongle, which can then be plugged into the next-gen consoles plus PCs, the Nintendo Switch and Android smartphones.
+These Arctis headsets connect via low-latency 2.4GHz wireless to a USB-C dongle, which can then be plugged into the next-gen consoles plus PCs, the Nintendo Switch and Android smartphones.
 This includes devices with full-size USB-A ports only, as a USB-C to USB-A adapter is included in the box.
 You can also use a straight 3.5mm cable, ie when listening to music on the go or while the headset is recharging.
-Sadly, SteelSeries hasn't opted to include USB-C charging here, meaning you'll need to keep an archaic Micro USB cable around for this purpose.
+15 minutes of charging now results in three hours of battery life, which is great if you forget to charge your headset overnight.

-If you'll only be getting the Xbox Series X/S or the PlayStation 5, our recommendations are simple - get the 7X if you're going for an Xbox and the 7P if you're plumping for the PlayStation.
+If you'll only be getting the Xbox Series X/S or the PlayStation 5, our recommendations are simple - get the 7X if you're going for an Xbox and the 7P+ if you're plumping for the PlayStation.
 If you're planning to get both - even eventually - then the Arctis 7X makes more sense, as it supports both consoles at the same price and the only downside is a slightly larger dongle.
 For PC use, either works fine - so choose based on the price, colour scheme, what consoles you have or your preference for a side tone or game/chat mix dial on PC.
 You could also consider the Arctis 7+, which is essentially the same headset as the Arctis 7P+ but offers a game/chat mix for Windows PCs; it still works on all of the same platforms.

 Best wired gaming headset: Razer Blackshark V2 / V2X